top of page

 All the work shown in the Gallery is made by

 James Robinson (except the dog's violin)!

-one of my 'bench copies of a CA Testore violin
+'bench copy' of a CA Testore violin

-A 1976 edition, a cover of The Strad Magazine with three images of a violin I made at the London firm Ealing Strings.
+A 1976 edition of "The Strad Magazine" with three images of a violin I made at the London firm of Ealing Strings.
 It is an Alard Strad model.
 This violin won an award in the U.K. for craftsmanship.

 It won a Silver Medal for sound at a VSA competition in the U.S.

 Modeled after 1742 Guarneri Del Gesu, the 'Ole Bull'.